 - 2017: Intersections of Identities: Difference and Coalition in a Transnational Context

 - 2016: Time and Timelessness: Conceptions of the Past, Present, and Future in Cultural Studies

-- 2015: Cultural Landscapes and Critical Possibilities: Perspectives on the Local & Global
+- 2015: Cultural Landscapes and Critical Possibilities: Perspective on the Local & Global